Vaping Ban in Michigan Halted

 With a sweeping ruling that some are criticizing, the National Park Service has placed an outright ban on e-cigarettes.

-The British study, which was published this month in Cancer Prevention Research, found that when smokers chose e-cigs over tobacco cigarettes they reduced the amount of carbon monoxide and acrolein they inhaled by about 80 percent.
-Carbon monoxide and acrolein, which is also found in the vapor of some e-cigs, are both harmful to the human body...
+The British Study, which was published this month in Cancer Prevention Research, found that when smokers chose e-cigs over tobacco cigarettes they reduced the amount of carbon monoxide and acrolein they inhaled by about 80 percent.
+Carbon monoxide and acrolein, which is also found in the vapor of some e-cigs, are both harmful to the human body... more >

 Within the next few months, the U.S. Food and Drug Administration (FDA) is expected to decide whether it will regulate liquid nicotine as a tobacco product.